sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 The way you run this project is by copying one of the EXAMPLE files in the root dir to `index.php` (or anything with `index.php` will do).
 From the command line, you then run:
-`php index.php`, and you keep running this until all tasks have been created (i.e. you run it once for each step).
+`php index.php`, and you keep running this until all tasks have been completed.
+(i.e. you run it once for each step).

 Here is what this module does, AUTOMAGICALLY:

- * clear workbench
+-   clear workbench
- * checkout master of your module
+-   checkout master of your module
- * create legacy branch
+-   create legacy branch
- * create upgrade branch
+-   create upgrade branch
- * clear workbench
+-   clear workbench
- * do upgrade stuff on the upgrade branch
+-   do upgrade stuff on the upgrade branch
- * set up SS4 / SS3.7 vanilla install
+-   set up SS4 / SS3.7 vanilla install
- * add your module / project again (upgrade branch)
+-   add your module / project again (upgrade branch)
- * do more upgrade stuff
+-   do more upgrade stuff
- * run a dev/build and a test
+-   run a dev/build and a test

 Once that has completed you can MANUALLY:

- * review and fix any outstanding issues (many of them clearly marked) OR rerun full process (it is repeatable).
+-   review and fix any outstanding issues (many of them clearly marked) OR rerun full process (it is repeatable).
- * merge your upgrade branch into your master (and delete the upgrade branch)
+-   merge your upgrade branch into your master (and delete the upgrade branch)
- * you are now SS4 ready
+-   you are now SS4 ready

 Along the way, you may have to fix stuff and (a) start again OR (b) run the last task again.

 # prerequisites before you start:

 -   projects need to be a git repository (private is fine)
 -   for modules only:

     -   module to be upgraded needs to be listed on packagist.
     -   composer file needs to follow a valid pattern (see below)

 -   **IMPORTANT** The module's / project's PHP classes are organised in meaningfull folders so that they are PSR-4 ready.
 This means that you create folders, similar to **silverstripe/framework**, where classes are put in semantic folder names.
     You do not need to use title case for the folder names as this will be fixed by the upgrade tool.

 -   Separate MyPage and MyPageController into separate classes and move them into Pages and Control folder (moving both into a PageTypes folder is fine also).

 ```
 /code/MyPage1.php (contains class MyPage1 AND MyPage1_Controller)
 /code/MyPage2.php (contains class MyPage2 AND MyPage2_Controller)
 ```

 becomes:

 ```
 /code/Pages/MyPage1.php (contains class MyPage1)
 /code/Pages/MyPage2.php (contains class MyPage2)